VaibhavGupta-Oncehub/furnico/README.md

   ![image](https://user-images.githubusercontent.com/98082102/174547153-a1e3f813-3828-4807-8817-e43648dc7a94.png)

 * Furnico Community
-  Furnico provides a community of people where users can interact with other people on furnico platform and view their products in read-only mode.
+  Furnico provides a community of people where users can interact with other people on furnico platform and can view their products in read-only mode.
   1. ![image](https://user-images.githubusercontent.com/98082102/174547794-0c7c81dc-7470-4852-af5c-573f3df92b6d.png)

   2. ![image](https://user-images.githubusercontent.com/98082102/174547955-f5fb327a-0cde-4047-895f-bb4710b8a652.png)